5 min read.

 What do you do when you want to jump higher?
 First, you have to lower yourself into a crouch to create the potential energy to jump.

-Then every time I put one into a cage, it grew angrier, fiercer.
-And sometimes it would escape and come back stronger, bringing a bunch of its friends with it.
+They would also tell me to just “get over it,” “man up,” “don’t be so sensitive.”
+So I did, I kept them locked up.
+And every time I put one into a cage, it grew angrier, fiercer.
+But then every once in a while, it would escape and come back stronger, bringing a bunch of its friends along with it.

 It will be scary at first, going into the deep basement of your mind, but the basis of all fear is uncertainty and if you accept that, there’s nowhere else to go but up.